dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 Currently, I don't use word processors very often.
 I'd typically fire this type of app up when working on a simple article or marketing piece.
 The majority of the time these days, I'm only using a word processor when editing something a client has sent me.
 It's fine for simple revision work, or working with simple content, but if you're hiring a technical writer and you want complex deliverables in Microsoft Word, I might run the other direction.

-(Not because I don't know how to use the more advanced functionality of these tools, like Table of Contents, etc. &#8211; but because this isn't the best tool for long-form or sophisticated content needs, and if it's the tool you rely on, that tells me a lot about your organization's documentation processes.
-But that's a whole &#8216;nother blog post&#8230;)
+(Not because I don't know how to use the more advanced functionality of these tools, like Table of Contents, etc. - but because this isn't the best tool for long-form or sophisticated content needs, and if it's the tool you rely on, that tells me a lot about your organization's documentation processes.
+But that's a whole 'nother blog post...)

 ## Long-form writing